Around Ullapool - The Sheiling Guesthouse

 Well worth a visit, whether to buy or just see the potter's at work, Highland Stoneware's pottery on North Road is open all year except during the Christmas / New Year fortnight when it is closed.

 Literature has a significant place in Highland culture and life.
-The book festival is not just a showcase for Highland writers but also for writers from other parts of Scotland, and indeed the world, to come and create an inspirational atmosphere.
-Workshops, open talks and discussions.
-2014 is the tenth book festival and promoses to be another great one.
-9th to 11th May.
+The Ullapool Book Festival is not just a showcase for Highland writers but also for writers from other parts of Scotland, and indeed the world, to come and create an inspirational atmosphere.
+There will be workshops, open talks and discussions.
+2019 is the fifteenth book festival and promoses to be another great one.
+10th to 12th May.